keylimesoda/MaddenAmp/readme.txt

 1. INTRODUCTION
 ===============
-Welcome to the newly renamed 'Madden Amp', an EA Sports Madden franchise utility that is designed to maximise the benefits you get from Madden.
+Welcome to the 'Madden Amp', an EA Sports Madden franchise utility that is designed to maximise the benefits you get from Madden.
 This is more than an editor and as we release more versions we hope to bring you new and improved features that help amplify your Madden experience.